 Starting salary is 48,812 EUR, the average annual pay is 60,000 EUR.

-Classical scientific professions also well paid.
-Professors at universities have the highest salary which is often around 80,000 EUR annually, but they also required to have a doctor’s title.
+Classical scientific professions are very well paid.
+Professors at universities have the highest salary which is often around 80,000 EUR annually, but they are also required to have a doctor’s title.

 4. Engineering: Industrial Engineering, Mechanical, Electrician